 One of the world’s most pressing issues

-Today, 842 million people go without sufficient food.
+Today, about 800 million people go without sufficient food.
 As a company dedicated to nourishing people, Cargill is committed to increasing food security around the world.
 Food security exists when all people have access to sufficient amounts of safe, nutritious and affordable food to provide the foundation for active and healthy lives.
 Food security is a complex problem given interconnections and interdependencies in a global food system that is fundamentally dependent on soil, precipitation and water availability, climate and a host of services the earth provides and at the same time influenced significantly by trade, urbanization, changing demographics, and energy, water and land use policy.

 Working to feed the world